 - We believe that all persons, families, and communities should receive human services that produce positive outcomes.

-- We believe that persons, families, and communities have a right and a responsibility to participate in all levels of decision-making that affect them.
+- We believe that persons, families, and communities have a right and buy viagra in canada a responsibility to participate in all levels of decision-making that affect them.